cha87de/clouds-exercises/ex-1/lesson-firststeps.md

 In the "Launch Instance" popup, in the "Details" step:

  - Name your instance e.g. "main_server"
- - Select "nova" as availability zone
+ - Select "nova" as availability zone (or "blade" of no nova exists)

 Continue to the "Source" step: